John Batchelor Radio Show

 I talked to a Russian woman, and she was distressed because “we Russians don’t want to go to war” and she has already seen the price of gasoline go up because the value of the ruble has gone down.
 If President Vladimir Putin’s military forces continue to inhabit neighboring Crimea, Ukraine there is more uncertainty, and she fears there will be more people taking money out of the bank.

 General Motors Group made up 9.3% of Russia’s marketshare in 2013.
 Dan Amman, President of General Motors Company, said in an interview that General Motors has a sizable manufacturing and sales operation in Russia.
-GM sales and produces models under the Opel and Chevrolet brands.
+GM sells and produces models under the Opel and Chevrolet brands.

 Toyota Group made up 6.1% of Russia’s marketshare in 2013 The Highlander is manufactured in the United States and exported to Russia.
 The Toyota Camry is produced in St. Petersburg, Russia at the Toyota Motor Manufacturing Russia (TMMR).
 Mike Michels, Vice President, Corporate Communications at Toyota Motor Sales, USA INC., said he doesn’t think there is any company debt that would be affected by Bank Rossii’s 1.5% increase in finances, but 40% of Toyota’s customers finance their cars, and it will cost them more money per month to finance.